The sweetness of heirloom tomatoes intensifies when baked in creamy layers of grated parmigiano-reggiano, and garlic.

 - Place the tomato slices between 2 paper towels & let stand for 45 minutes to 1 hour.
 This will remove some of the liquid and keep the gratin from being soggy.

 - Preheat the oven to 500°F with a rack in the center position.
-Brush a large, shallow gratin dish or my Ceramic Baker with a little olive oil.
+Brush a large, shallow gratin dish with a little olive oil.

 - Arrange the tomato slices only just slightly overlapping in the dish.
 Season lightly with salt & pepper & scatter half the basil over the top.